momentohq/client-sdk-examples/README.md

 private static final String MOMENTO_AUTH_TOKEN = "<YOUR TEST AUTH TOKEN>";
 ```

-If you wish to open this example in an IntelliJ IDE, while opening the projecting point your IDE to `java-gradle/settings.gradle.kts`
+If you wish to open this example in an IntelliJ IDE, while opening the projecting point your IDE at `java-gradle/settings.gradle.kts`

 ## Using the Java SDK in your project